Get

 Summary

 While administering sub-Q fluids to your pet can seem intimidating and complex, the process is not that difficult and can even become easy after a few tries.
 It can be quite beneficial to your pet, helping them stay hydrated, and it’s especially useful for cats with kidney disease who struggle to take in enough water.
-If you think that your pet is not getting enough fluids, schedule an appointment with your vet to see if this procedure will be a good solution.
+If you think that your pet is not getting enough fluids, schedule an appointment with a vet to see if this procedure will be a good solution.

 Featured Image Credit: Numstocker, Shutterstock